Wylie Junior Police Academy

 The Wylie Junior Police Academy Cadets are Wylie ISD students who are entering 8th or 9th grade (just completed 7th or 8th grade).
-It is geared towards students who are interested in law enforcement or just have a general curiosity about the profession.
+It is geared toward students who are interested in law enforcement or just have a general curiosity about the profession.

 The academy is one week long and held over the Wylie ISD summer break.
-The class is organized by the Community Relations Officer and then taught and ran by the Wylie Police Department's School Resource Officers.
+The class is organized by the Community Relations Officer and then taught and run by the Wylie Police Department's School Resource Officers.
 Other Wylie PD officers who specialize in certain areas are brought in to teach their expertise.
-All one week sessions are held during the WISD summer break.
+All one-week sessions are held during the WISD summer break.

 Cadets participate in team-building exercises and are taught to work as a team.
 They are expected to participate in physical training every morning; this includes boot camp-style training as well as an obstacle course.
 The obstacle course is a fun and exciting way to test the cadets' skills and push the limits of their endurance.
 The course includes: